eatme-global/internal-documentation/docs/playbook/creating-payments-only-restaurants.md

 ---
-title: How To Create A Payments-Only Restaurantttt
+title: How To Create A Payments-Only Restaurant
 ---
 ## 1. Introduction